arpitadeb01/Cool-Kids-Network/Explanation.md

 - **User  Story 1**: Implemented user registration and character generation.
 - **User  Story 2**: Created a login system to view character data.
 - **User  Story 3**: Implemented access control for Cooler Kid and Coolest Kid roles.
-- **User  Story 4**: Enabled Coolest Kid role to view email and role of other users.
+- **User  Story 4**: Enabled Coolest Kid role to view all the data (name, email, country and role) related to registered users.
-- **User  Story 5**: Developed a protected API endpoint for role assignment.
+- **User  Story 5**: Developed a protected API endpoint for role assignment and tested it using POSTMAN.

 ## Additional Notes
 - The codebase is structured for readability and maintainability.